FarzamA/molbase-docs/docs/features.md

 ## 📦 Dataset

 - 6M+ molecules imported from PubChem
-- Filterable by tags, source, weight, or structure
+- Filterable by tags, source, name, weight, user or structure

 ---